-For those that share rides to campus, the University has provided preferential parking in Gate 1 near ITS/Chapel Lake and in Gate 10 next to the NIWA building and close to the Waikato Management School.
-These carpark spaces are labeled as reserved for registered RideLink rideshares.
+For those who share rides to campus, the University provides preferential parking in Gate 1 near ITS/Chapel Lake and in Gate 10 next to the NIWA building close to the Waikato Management School.
+These parking spaces are labeled as reserved for registered RideLink rideshares.

 To be eligible for RideLink parking, you must share a ride to campus with at least one other person.
 If you already have someone to ride with, simply register free of charge at the Security Services Centre B Annex.
 If you are looking for someone to rideshare with, take advantage of the RideLink website.
 RideLink is a web-based system for matching University students or staff for either regular ridesharing or one-off trips like going home for the holidays.

 All people wishing to get preferential rideshare parking must register with the RideLink parking permit system at the Security Services Centre B Annex.